mischavandenburg/blog/content/zet/slash-syntax-replace.md

 - Zettelkasten
 ---

-In this evening's studies I came across this bash script in a tutorial by rwx.gg:
+In this evening's studies I came across this bash script in a tutorial by Rob Muhlenstein:

 ```bash
 !#/bin/bash